Secondary measure: Introduction

 where g is the unknown function, and lead to theorems of convergence towards the Chebyshev and Dirac measures.

 The broad outlines of the theory

 Let ρ be a measure of positive density on an interval I and admitting moments of any order.
-We can build a family {Pn} of orthogonal polynomials for the inner product induced by ρ.
-Let us call {Qn} the sequence of the secondary polynomials associated with the family P. Under certain conditions there is a measure for which the family Q is orthogonal.
-This measure, which we can clarify from ρ is called a secondary measure associated initial measure ρ.
+From this, a family {Pn} of orthogonal polynomials for the inner product induced by ρ can be created.

+Let {Qn} be the sequence of the secondary polynomials associated with the family P. Under certain conditions there is a measure for which the family Q is orthogonal.
+This measure, which can be clarified from ρ, is called a secondary measure associated initial measure ρ.